Tuber gibbosum

-Tuber gibbosum is a species of truffle in the genus Tuber.
-It is found in the Pacific Northwest region of the United States, where it grows in an ectomycorrhizal association with Douglas-fir.
-It is commercially collected between as early as October and into March.
+Tuber gibbosum, commonly known as the Oregon white truffle, is a species of truffle in the genus Tuber.
+It is found in the Pacific Northwest region of the United States, where it often grows with Douglas-fir.

-Taxonomy and phylogeny
+Taxonomy

 The species was first described by American mycologist Harvey Wilson Harkness in 1899.
 The specific epithet derives from the Latin word gibbosum meaning "humped", and refers to the irregular lobes and humps on larger specimens.
 T. gibbosum is part of the gibbosum clade of the genus Tuber.
 Species in this clade have unusual "peculiar wall thickenings on hyphal tips emerging from the peridial surface at maturity."

+Description

+The species grows up to 5 cm across.

-T. gibbosum resembles the similar species T. oregonense, and both are found growing under Douglas fir.
+T. gibbosum resembles T. oregonense; both are found growing under Douglas-fir.

-Edibility
+Distribution and habitat

+It is found in the Pacific Northwest region of the United States, where it grows in association with Douglas-fir.

+Uses

 Tuber gibbosum is edible and can be prepared similarly to European truffles; it is typically used to add flavor to a dish.

+It is commercially collected between as early as October and into March.